jspit-de/TableArray/README.md

 # tableArray

-PHP library for arrays with tableslike structure
+PHP library for arrays with tableslike structure (V2.0)

 ### Features

-- Create from Array, JSON-String, Iterator or XML
+- Create from Array, JSON-String, CSV-String, Iterator or XML
 - Methods for column selection, row filtering and sorting

 ### Usage